Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/send-anywhere.md

 # SendAnywhere Contract Walkthrough

-The "Send Anywhere" contract is designed to facilitate the transfer of assets from one chain to another using Agoric's Orchestration library.
-The contract allows a user to send a specific amount of a brand (token or asset) to a destination address on any supported blockchain.
+The "Send Anywhere" contract is designed to facilitate the transfer of assets from one chain to another using Agoric's [Orchestration](/glossary/#orchestration) library.
+The contract allows a user to send assets of a specific brand to a destination address on any supported blockchain.

 The high-level flow of the contract is: